 You simply follow the guide.
-On a quiet road, you may ride in front of him but at a crossing you should stop and wait for him because he knows which direction to take.
+On a quiet road, you may ride in front of him but at a crossing, you should stop and wait for him because he knows which direction to take.
 You can start a day ride at around 9am and end it before dark.
-Riding in the dark is not advisable because trucks, cars and motorbikes usually use high beam which makes it extremely dangerous since you see nothing.
-FYI, most of serious accidents happen at night.
+Riding in the dark is not advisable because trucks, cars, and motorbikes usually use high beam which makes it extremely dangerous since you see nothing.
+FYI, most of the serious accidents happen at night.

 It’s your own trip but we assist in designing a Semi-guided Motorbike Tours Of Vietnam.
 Based on this rough itinerary, you can sit down and discuss with your guide exactly what you do for the next day.
 There is no pressure to push it hard, do it at your tempo.

 We are with you from the moment you click the Send button until you return to Hanoi.
 Our staff will provide information and do the best to get you on the right track or solve any issue occurring during your holiday.

 A filling station is easy to find and your guide knows where the best one is located.
 There are at least two gas stations in every town (every 5 or 10km), the longest distance between gas stations in North Vietnam is about 50km.
 You pay all fuel for your bike(s) and the leader’s bike.

 Our guide will help with finding places to eat.
 You order your own food that you like.
 The guide’s food will be paid by you, we suggest to try well-cooked Vietnamese food and the guide will translate your request to the restaurants if needed.
 Most restaurants have a menu with prices printed.
 Restaurants may look small and simple but the food is great.
 On average between 5-8$US per person, you will have a delicious dinner or lunch.
 Breakfast goes for around 3$US/person.
 You can have food at cheaper prices but food may not be fresh, in fact, they are frozen or chemically frozen food (Chinese products)!